bgcarlisle/Numbat/README.md

 * Google has a bad record for keeping private data private
 * No good, built-in way to reconcile multiple extractions
-* Built-in blinding from other extractors' work to minimise validity threats to your meta-analytic work
+* Built-in blinding from other extractors' work to minimise validity threats to your systematic review work
 * Built-in assignment manager
 * Google Forms do not accommodate certain data structures, like table data and reference networks